snehil-githubrepository/DocsRoc/README.md

-_This is my we use Quill because it lets us track all the small changes with delta instead of copying the whole document when a change is made_

 # DocsRoc

 DocsRoc is a collaborative document editing platform aimed at revolutionizing team collaboration on documents.
 Built with intuitive features and real-time synchronization, it enables multiple users to edit, comment, and collaborate on documents simultaneously, fostering efficient teamwork regardless of location.